shutterstock_292043810.jpg

 Our History

 We believe that it is the primary role of a Community Foundation to serve our local communities.
-That is why, after all, that we use “community” in our name.
+That is why, after all, we use “community” in our name.

 And for their community.